algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_cases.md

+## This is the template of how the test cases will be documented for this project.

 | ID | Date  | Priority | Test case Scenario                                  | Test case Description     | Pre-conditions    | Test Steps                   | Expected Results                                                |
 | -- | --- | -------- |------------------------------------------------------------------------------------------ | ------ | --------------------------------- | --------- | ----------------------------------------------------------------------------------------------------------------- |
 | 01/001 | 01/01/1970 | HIGH | run the program, and see what's displayed | make sure the 'printf' function works correctly | have the most up-dated version of the product | 1. run the program 2. see the result | "Hello World" is displayed |